antoniomagherini99/FLOOD_group2/Logbook&Planning.md

 - Lucas (4h)
 1. Worked on post processing to implement feedback.
 Made it clearer where BC was located and added a new subplot for loss per frame.
 2. Code cleanup, to make functions more versatile and easier to change.

+17/1/24
+- David (1h)
+1. Studying CNN model code and making initial notes for the report

+18/1/24
+- David (4h)
+1. Added way to visualize the model architecture + tested this on the CNN model.
+Tried (unsuccessfully to make the resulting visualization more legible by grouping blocks.
+2. Wrote sub-sections on CNN data pre-processing, model architecture and model training for the report.